19 May 2008

 Visiting relatives asked to see it recently, so we sat down to watch it again.
 Knowing that it was different from the book, in advance, helped considerably.
 I was surprised to find myself enjoying it thoroughly this time, despite it being only two years since I first saw it.

-The scenery was attractive, the production was good, and - if one is not familiar with the book - it's a lovely film for all the family.
+The scenery is attractive, the production is good, and - if one is not familiar with the book - it's a lovely film for all the family.
 Not, it must be said, for those who want fast action or thrills, but warm and thought-provoking for anyone interested in the dynamics of family relationships.

-For those who are familiar with the 'Shell Seekers' book, however, I would warn that the ending of the film is quite dramatically different, and there are several changed incidents throughout.
-It's not really a problem from the point of view of the film standing alone – it worked well, and the film did capture much of the essence of the book – but I found it oddly disturbing, waiting for events that did not happen, or were changed.
+For those who are familiar with the 'Shell Seekers' book, however, I would warn that the ending of the film is dramatically different, and there are several changed incidents throughout.
+It's not really a problem from the point of view of the film standing alone – it works well, and the film does capture much of the essence of the book.
+But I found it oddly disturbing, waiting for events that did not happen, or were changed.

 Nevertheless, on balance, I felt that this DVD was well worth watching.
 Unfortunately it does not seem to be available new any more, possibly because a different version was produced in 2006.